 Dr Bould has been on the WFSA Education Committee since 2016.
 He has lived and worked in four continents and was involved in the development of the University of Zambia anesthesia residency program and has similar partnerships in Ethiopia, Rwanda, Guyana and Burkina Faso.
 (Should Dr. Cheng not be elected as treasurer he will replace Dr Bould as the Canadian candidate for Council).

-Dr Elizabeth Drum – USA
+Elizabeth Drum – USA

 Dr Drum is a pediatric anesthesiologist at The Children's Hospital of Philadelphia, USA.
 She has been active in anesthesiology education and training for more than ten years, with her primary focus being on strengthening educational programs in anesthesia in Ethiopia.